-Foster Children: Medical Issues and Children with Disabilities
+Foster Children with Disabilities or Medical Issues

 Foster Care and Trauma

-Youth Law Center - Protects the rights of children in foster care and advocates for system reforms to improve the quality of care provided in the foster care system.
+- Youth Law Center - Protects the rights of children in foster care and advocates for system reforms to improve the quality of care provided in the foster care system.